heldridge/sulfur/README.md

 To start the player, run `python main.py <path to music directory>`.

-Navegation is done with the arrow keys, with `enter` used to select items.
+Navigation is done with the arrow keys, with `enter` used to select items.

 To pause/play music, press `space` or `p`.